Generalization capabilities of translationally equivariant neural networks: Symmetry properties of machine learning layers

 \subsection{Spatial pooling layers}

 Spatial pooling layers are usually used to subsample, i.e.~\mbox{$s \ge 2$} in pooling layers.
 For this discussion, let us split this layer up into a pooling step and a subsampling step.
 Since average pooling is equivalent to a special case of a convolution, where all weights of~$\psi$ are identical and given by~\mbox{$1 / | \Psi |$}, with $|\Psi|$ denoting the cardinality of~\mbox{$\Psi$}, the average pooling step is equivariant under translations.
-The subsequent subsampling, however, breaks this equivariance, which again only leads to equivariance under translations that are a multiple of the spatial average pooling layer's stride.
+The subsequent subsampling, however, breaks this equivariance, which again leads to equivariance only under translations that are a multiple of the spatial average pooling layer's stride.

-This does not only hold for average pooling though, but for spatial pooling in general: we take again the pooling step by itself, or equivalently, with~\mbox{$s = 1$}.
+This holds not only for average pooling though, but for spatial pooling in general: we take again the pooling step by itself, or equivalently, with~\mbox{$s = 1$}.
 It acts on the feature map~$f$ by performing the same operation on subsets~$U_x$ of $F$

 These subsets correspond to the kernel of the pooling operation.
 Its dependence on~$x$ depicts the ``sliding'' of the kernel over the feature map.
 A spatial pooling step respects Eq.~\eqref{layers:equivariance}, as can be seen by